Y0dax/azure-stt-subtitles-electron/readme.md

 ## Step 3 - Run AzureSTTSubtitles.exe

 Enter Azure key information and settings you would like.
 Don't forget to click Save.

 # Starting Subtitles

  There are two options for running the subtitles depending on your capture program.
-Option 1 (browser source) is prefered, but does not work with streamlabs OBS.
+Option 1 (browser source) is preferred, but does not work with streamlabs OBS.

-## Option 1 -  Add an OBS Browser Source
+## Option 1 - Add an OBS Browser Source (Works with OBS)

-- Add a new browser source and enter the file location of the subtitles.html with `file:///` in front.
-I.e. `file:///C:/Repos/azure-stt-subtitles-electron/html/subtitles.html`
+### Step 1: Add a new browser source
+1. enter the file location of the subtitles.html with `file:///` in front.
+I.e. `file:///C://azure-stt-subtitles-electron/resources/app/html/subtitles.html`
-- Subtitles.html is located in the html folder of the app.
+ - Subtitles.html is located in the resources\app\html folder.
-- Check the options for shutdown source when not visible and refresh browser when scene becomes active.
+2. Check the options for shutdown source when not visible and refresh browser when scene becomes active.

-- Done!
+### Step 2: Add OBS launch parameter to OBS shortcut
+Currently, the OBS browser source window does not support showing the alert to allow microphone access in order to accept it.
+This launch parameter will allow microphone access to the OBS browser sources.

+OBS bug documented here: https://obsproject.com/forum/threads/using-browser-as-source-camera-mic-not-blocked-but-crossed-out-camera-image-on-obs-screen.123776/

+1. Locate and right click on the shortcut you use to open OBS.
+2. Select "Properties"
+3. In the "Target" box, add `--use-fake-ui-for-media-stream` to the very end.
+It should look similar to `"C:\Program Files (x86)\obs-studio\bin\64bit\obs64.exe" --use-fake-ui-for-media-stream`

+Make sure to start OBS with this shortcut for the subtitles to work.
+If the subtitle program cannot access your microphone, a message will display after 15 seconds regarding this step.

+Done!
+There is no need to use the "Start Subtitles" button in the app.
+It is only used for option 2.

-## Option 2 - Add an OBS Window Capture
+## Option 2 - Add an OBS Window Capture (Works with Streamlabs OBS)

+### Step 1: Add a window capture
 - Click start subtitles in the subtitle program.
 - Add a new window capture source in OBS and select the subtitle window titled "OBS STT Subtitles - Azure"
 - Uncheck Capture Cursor

-Add a Color Key Filter
+### Step 2: Add a Color Key Filter
 - In order to make the subtitle window transparant, you can add a color key filer for whichever color you chose the app to be.
 - Adjust the similarity and softness until the subtitles appear cleanly without background color

 ## Setup Complete!